Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/config.yml.md

 ### github_token

 Tells composer can use a GitHub token to speed up download and avoid rate limiting issues when downloading packages.

-## Utilities

-These are repositories and packages VVV pulls in to provide additional services, such as PHPMyAdmin, TLS certificate authorities or MemcachedAdmin.

-[Additional versions of PHP](adding-a-new-site/changing-php-version.md) may also be added here.

 ## vagrant-plugins